PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 As the future management will differ depending on the underlying cause, it is a key management step to identify whether the initial presentation is either primary adrenal insufficiency (associated with an elevated ACTH) or secondary adrenal insufficiency (associated with an inappropriately normal or low ACTH).
 It is therefore important to take an ACTH sample at presentation (EDTA sample) and other samples (see below) prior to treatment with hydrocortisone.

-Primary adrenal insufficiency: These are disorders of the adrenal gland e.g. autoimmune adrenal insufficiency (Addison's disease), congenital adrenal hyperplasia, steroid-induced adrenal suppression.
-These conditions typically lead to an elevated ACTH at presentation.
+Primary adrenal insufficiency (AI): These are disorders of the adrenal gland e.g. autoimmune adrenal insufficiency (Addison's disease), congenital adrenal hyperplasia, steroid-induced adrenal suppression.
+It typically leads to an elevated ACTH at presentation which may (but not always) manifest as hyperpigmentation.

-Secondary adrenal insufficiency: These conditions lead to disruption of the hypothalami-pituitary axis and deficiency of CRH and/or ACTH e.g. congenital hypopituitarism, brain tumour, acquired (traumatic brain injury, meningitis, abrupt cessation of steroid therapy).
+Secondary adrenal insufficiency: this occurs due to pathologies of the pituitary gland where a lack of ACTH leads to cortisol deficiency, e.g. congenital hypopituitarism, brain tumour, acquired (traumatic brain injury, meningitis).
 At presentation there is an inappropriately normal or low ACTH.

 Key Points for the assessment of a child with suspected adrenal crisis

-• The diagnosis should be considered in a child presenting with: shock, hypotension and volume depletion, hyponatraemia, hyperkalaemia (latter not always present), hypoglycaemia and increased serum urea and creatinine.
-There may be a more insidious onset with recurrent infections, recurrent episodes of hypoglycaemia or hyponatraemia.
+• The diagnosis of adrenal crisis should be considered in a child presenting with shock, hypotension and volume depletion, hyponatraemia, hyperkalaemia (not always present), hypoglycaemia and increased serum urea and creatinine.

 Clinical Features of adrenal insufficiency or an adrenal crisis